Protect Your Damaged Teeth with Crowns and Onlays.

 At our clinic crowns are fabricated in a laboratory.
 The lab custom makes a crown for your tooth.
 They can be fabricated from porcelain, gold, semi-precious metals or a combination of both.

-When a tooth requires a filling because of decay, fracture, chipping and cracks a ¾ crown or onlay may be your best long term option.
-Once there is a large amount of filling and less natural tooth structure and the risk of either the filling or tooth fracturing or breaking, it will be mentioned that a crown, ¾ crown or onlay will be your best option to protect the tooth and its function.
-When ¾ crowns or onlays are options, we are able to retain as much natural tooth structure as possible.
+When a tooth requires a filling because of deep decay it is best to treat it with a long term solution to begin with to ensure that it hopefully won’t have to be touched again in the future.
+Each time a tooth is retreated there is a higher risk it may have sensitivity or infection causing it to need a root canal or extraction.
+Other reasons to place an onlay or 3/4 crown are it has fractured, chipped or cracked.
+Once there is a large amount of filling and less natural tooth structure and the risk of either the filling or tooth fracturing is high, it will be mentioned that a crown, 3/4 crown or onlay will be your best option to protect the tooth and its function.
+When a 3/4 crown or onlay are options, we are able to retain as much natural tooth structure as possible.
 Similar to crowns, onlays can be fabricated from the same material options.
-Proper oral hygiene is essential to keep them healthy and happy.
+Proper oral hygiene and protection with a retainer or night guard are essential to keep the teeth healthy and happy.

 If you are interested in any of these options please contact us.